ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 [https://codex.wordpress.org/Toolbar](https://codex.wordpress.org/Toolbar)

 The Toolbar can also be accessed from any page if you are logged in to WordPress.
-Also called the “dockbar,” it is a very useful tool for providing quick administration of your WordPress site from anywhere on your site.
+Also called the "dockbar," it is a very useful tool for providing quick administration of your WordPress site from anywhere on your site.

 ## <a name="lessons-applied">WordPress Lessons Applied to Other CMSs</a>

 WordPress is just one of MANY Content Management Systems that are available.
-We will talk about those other CMSs in future chapters, but let’s tie together the things we learned in this chapter thus far.
+We will talk about those other CMSs in future chapters, but let's tie together the things we learned in this chapter thus far.

 Some of the basic concepts of WordPress are universal to all (or most) CMSs.